namor5772/ASXscraper/README.md

 # ASX scraper

 Basic python program that uses Selenium to automatically collect EOD settlement prices for a list of shares.
-This is a a rewrite of previous code that does not work due to "upgrades" to the ASX websites that previously worked with Beautifull Soup.
+This is a a rewrite of previous code that does not work due to "upgrades" to the ASX websites that previously worked with Beautiful Soup.

 ## Assumptions

  - We use a Windows 10 PC with internet
- - Google Chrome browser is installed
+ - The Google Chrome browser is installed
- - MS Excel is installed
+ - Microsoft Excel is installed
+ - The **C:\Users\roman\Documents\GitHub\ASXscraper** will be the working directory.
+It is arbitrary but if a different one is used it must be changed consistently.

 ## Download Python with IDLE and pip